 Common Types of Accidents During a Driving Lesson

-Learner, inexperience and young drivers have a propensity to be involved in accidents that are caused by a specific set of reasons, which older and experienced drivers do not.
+Inexperienced learner drivers have a propensity to be involved in accidents that are caused by a specific set of reasons, which more experienced drivers do not.
 These include:

-- Risk-taking – younger and inexperienced drivers tend to take more risks than older, more experienced
+- Risk-taking – inexperienced drivers tend to take more risks than older, more experienced

-- Poor hazard assessment – young and inexperienced drivers lack the experience to make accurate evaluations of road hazards.
+- Poor hazard assessment – inexperienced drivers lack the experience to make accurate evaluations of road hazards.

-- Overconfidence – young and inexperienced drivers tend to overestimate their own deriving skill.
+- Overconfidence – inexperienced drivers tend to overestimate their own deriving skill.

 Furthermore, young and inexperienced drivers tend to do things that more experienced drivers do not, such as talking on a phone, sending text messages, and driving while intoxicated.